Ryan110700001/NTUST-intern/paper review for AI ran.md

    - This article addresses resource management, providing:
      1. Load balancing and migration in multi‑device/multi‑server scenarios
      2. Location‑Aware VM Scheduling (ARCES)
+### For AI Model Deployment

-### 5.Resource-Efficient Generative AI Model Deployment in Mobile Edge Networks
+### 1.Resource-Efficient Generative AI Model Deployment in Mobile Edge Networks
    - This article provides both deployment constraints and  Computing resource requirements for AI models at edge nodes, should be the best one according to the need.

 note we have to calculate this parameters to  estimate our  AI model’s energy consumption using the paper’s framework: